"Real Vampires" Revisited

 Only real vampires can directly absorb the pranic energy in fresh blood, and for this reason some real vampires are attracted to blood and find different means of obtaining it.

-This is only true for Gwaetgar, who are very rare individuals.
+This is only true for True Vampires, who are very rare individuals.
 It is not true for Energy Mediums, and Sanguinarians appear to need blood for other reasons.

 However, it is a rare vampire who cannot absorb energy in much more subtle ways.

-This is only true for Energy Mediums and Gwaetgar, and only to the extent that energy can be influenced and affected, as I discuss in "The Truth About Energy."
-Vampiric people are not "feeding on" energy, but they can have a strong effect on it.
+This is only true for Energy Mediums and True Vampires, and only to the extent that energy can be influenced and affected remotely.
+Vampire-Identified People are not "feeding on" energy in most circumstances, but they can have a strong effect on it.

 This is the mechanism that causes real vampires to inflict harm on others and themselves if they fail to recognize what is happening and do conscious work on transforming their inner natures.
 Vampires are no more likely to be either malicious or spiritually aware than the general population, but without awareness, they can spend their lives making themselves and others unhappy, and will continue to incarnate in this pattern until they take action to change it.